 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

 Amazing as it may seem, filters can really alter your home's airflow, which is why we recommend checking in with the manufacturer.
-A top tier HEPA filter that is designed to catch finer dust will restrict airflow more than a cheaper filter.
+A top tier HEPA filter that is designed to catch tinier particles will obstruct airflow more than a cheaper filter.
 With restricted airflow comes increased pressure on your system, so you need to verify that your HVAC system was engineered to handle it.
-Otherwise, you may experience reduced heating and cooling efficiency in your home, and unit parts may wear out much faster than the standard.
+Otherwise, you may experience reduced heating and cooling efficiency in your home, and system parts may wear out much faster than the standard.